Indycarpenter's Web Log

 A few months ago, my daughter even conceded to me: “Dad.
 You know how you always tell us to turn in our “electronics” and get outside and do something?
 You are right.
 We had a lot of fun today.”

-(I pretended to be unimpressed, but I was secretly ‘crossing’ myself, and, in my humble agnostic demeanour, thanking God for rescuing me from a potential arraignment on charges of being a ‘bad’ and ‘out- of-touch’ father.
+(I pretended to be unimpressed, but I was secretly ‘crossing’ myself, and, in my humble agnostic demeanor, thanking God for rescuing me from a potential arraignment on charges of being a ‘bad’ and ‘out- of-touch’ father.

 (Full Disclosure: I am, arguably both a bad, and out-of-touch father.
 After 32-years doing Army stuff, I have lost my connection with how kids think.
 And I am 60-years old.
 I am better suited to be a Grandfather…not the father of young kids.
 Kudos to all you guys and gals who had kids while you were young, while you were still “in touch”).